intermine/im-docs/docs/support/upgrade.rst

   # for Ubuntu
   sudo apt-get install maven

 Previously you had to download and compile InterMine.
 Now, instead, you'll be using the compiled InterMine JARs available via Maven.
+These JARs are located in `~/.m2`.

 Remove InterMine code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~